 Somewhere along the way it apparently became the place where ‘bad’ priests were placed.
-There are rumours of child abuse and dog fighting connected to the property.
+There are rumors of child abuse and dog fighting connected to the property.

-In 2011, a couple purchased the property and began a restoration project only to discover that the building had some otherwordly guests including a demonic spirit who has affected them both profoundly.
+In 2011, a couple purchased the property and began a restoration project only to discover that the building had some otherworldly guests including a demonic spirit who has affected them both profoundly.

-The property has been exorcised on occasion, but with no effect!
+The property has been exorcized on occasion, but with no effect!
 It is now a popular spot for paranormal investigations.